flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

         - If `Inactive` is shown, but you want to connect to the MCDU server just click on `Off` and then `Auto` again.
     - Off:
         - The MCDU will not make any attempts to connect to the MCDU Server.
+- External MCDU Server Port
+    - User can change the port for the internal MCDU websocket server in case the default port is already occupied on the user's system.
+    - Default is: 8380
+    - ~~This is not the port for using in the browser to access the MCDU Web Interface.~~
 - Dynamic Registration Decal:
     - The dynamic registration number decal shown on the external livery can be disabled to improve appearance when using liveries with a static registration number.
 - Use calculated ILS signals